getlarge/nestjs-ory-integration/README.md

 ## Examples

+Check out the following projects for examples of using these packages:

-Check the [ticketing repository](https://github.com/getlarge/ticketing) for a real-world example of how to use these packages.
+- [ticketing repository](https://github.com/getlarge/ticketing) is a real-world example of using Ory Kratos, Keto, and Hydra.
+- [cat fostering repository](https://github.com/getlarge/cat-fostering) is a small-scale example of using Ory Kratos, Keto via Ory Network.

 ## Misc